It's not a conference.

 🎟️Regular

 Three days, all-in.
-Luxury accommodations, every meal, every session, every late-night conversation.
+5-star hotel, every meal, every session, every late-night conversation.

 - All sessions & activities